fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 {% include image.html image="Mageia-5-KDE4.png" float="none" description="Mageia 5 with its default KDE Plasma 4 desktop." width="1000px" %}

 ### Background
-{% include os.html os="Mageia" url="http://www.mageia.org/en/" forum="https://forums.mageia.org/en/" irc="irc://irc.freenode.net/#mageia" d="http://www.mageia.org/en/downloads/" ml="https://wiki.mageia.org/en/Mailing_lists" dw="mageia" docs="http://www.mageia.org/en/doc/" wiki="http://wiki.mageia.org/" bugs="https://bugs.mageia.org/" %} is a French Linux distribution that was originally forked from the proprietary Mandriva Linux distribution by several former employees of Mandriva S.A.
+{% include os.html os="Mageia" url="http://www.mageia.org/en/" forum="https://forums.mageia.org/en/" irc="irc://irc.freenode.net/#mageia" d="http://www.mageia.org/en/downloads/" ml="https://wiki.mageia.org/en/Mailing_lists" dw="mageia" docs="http://www.mageia.org/en/doc/" wiki="http://wiki.mageia.org/" bugs="https://bugs.mageia.org/" wp="Mageia" %} is a French Linux distribution that was originally forked from the proprietary Mandriva Linux distribution by several former employees of Mandriva S.A.
 Mageia 1, the first release of Mageia, was released in 2011.
+Mageia follows a fixed release model and uses older and more stable versions of almost (if not all) all of its software, including its kernel (currently the latest LTS release 4.1.13, although a week or so ago it was still using 3.18) and desktop environments (GNOME 3.14 and KDE Plasma 4.14 are currently used).

 ## Footnotes
 [^1]: Source: [Arch Linux - Packages Search](https://www.archlinux.org/packages/)